vancluever/terraform-provider-acme/docs/guides/dns-providers-azuredns.md

 Here is a summary of the steps to follow to use it :
 * create a `ServiceAccount` resource, add following annotations to reference the targeted Azure AD application registration : `azure.workload.identity/client-id` and `azure.workload.identity/tenant-id`.
 * on the `Deployment` resource you must reference the previous `ServiceAccount` and add the following label : `azure.workload.identity/use: "true"`.
-* create a fedreated credentials of type `Kubernetes accessing Azure resources`, add the cluster issuer URL  and add the namespace and name of your kubernetes service account.
+* create a federated credentials of type `Kubernetes accessing Azure resources`, add the cluster issuer URL  and add the namespace and name of your kubernetes service account.

 Link :
 - [Azure AD Workload identity](https://azure.github.io/azure-workload-identity/docs/topics/service-account-labels-and-annotations.html)

-This authentication method can be specificaly used by setting the `AZURE_AUTH_METHOD` environment variable to `wli`.
+This authentication method can be specifically used by setting the `AZURE_AUTH_METHOD` environment variable to `wli`.

 ### Azure Managed Identity